KnowledgeForwardSolutions/CheckDigits.Net/README.md

 is used).
 The default LineSeparator is None.

-The ICAO 9303 Document Size TD3 Algorithm will validate the check digits of the three fields (passport number, date of birth and date of expiry) as well as the composite check digit.
+The ICAO 9303 Document Size TD3 Algorithm will validate the check digits of the four fields (passport number, date of birth, date of expiry and optional personal number) as well as the composite check digit.
 If any of the check digits fail validation then the Validate method will return ```false```.

 #### Details